Upgrade from Legacy to UGS Analytics

 To invest more resources into our UGS Analytics platform, Unity is not investing in Legacy Analytics and has shut down vc access to the dashboard as of June, 2023.
 New projects are created within the new Unity Gaming Services Analytics platform and we recommend using this guide to migrate existing projects over.

 We have made our best efforts to make the transition process as easy as possible for our existing customers by previously providing a data pipeline to ensure that your metrics and KPIs remain stable during the transition.
-Previously, we provided a data pipeline to ensure the stability of your metrics and KPIs during this process.
-However, starting from January 31, 2024, this pipeline will cease to deliver new data from the legacy analytics platform to the Unity Cloud Dashboard.
+However, starting from January 31, 2024, this pipeline ceased to deliver new data from the legacy analytics platform to the Unity Cloud Dashboard.

-Unity Analytics will maintain 13 months' worth of historical data in accordance with our data retention policy for your reference.
+Unity Analytics maintains 13 months of historical data in accordance with our data retention policy for your reference.
 To continue analyzing your player data effectively, it's crucial that you integrate the Analytics SDK into your project.
 We strongly recommend doing this as soon as possible, allowing ample time for your player base to adopt the latest game version.
 This proactive step will ensure the preservation of as much player data as possible when the legacy data pipeline is phased out.
 Refer to billing for information on MAU pricing.

 Refer to the step-by-step guide below for guidance on installing the Analytics SDK.
 For more information about the transition, read our FAQ.